mrcode86/SimpleQueue.NET/SimpleQueue.InMemory/Readme.md

 The message queue will automatically start receiving messages and pass them to the appropriate handlers based on their event types.

 ### Logging
-`Queue.InMemory` uses `Microsoft.Extensions.Logging` for logging.
+`SimpleQueue.InMemory` uses `Microsoft.Extensions.Logging` for logging.
 Make sure to configure logging in your application to see the log messages.

 ```csharp
 using Microsoft.Extensions.DependencyInjection;